• Skip to primary navigation

 The pork butt may be tough because you cooked it too hot and fast, not giving it the time.
 It’s still cooked, and will still chop, but it won’t be as easy or tender.

 Alternatively, if your pork is tough, it may be undercooked.
-Pork is food safe at 145, however, for that classic southern juicy tender pulled pork you have to cook the pork until it reaches 195 to 205 internally.
-This is when it is at its best.
+Pork is food safe at 145F.
+However, for that classic southern juicy tender pulled pork you have to cook the pork until it reaches 195 to 205 degrees F internally.
+It’s at this temp that it can be shredded with ease!

 To avoid tough pork, cook by temperature, NOT time.
 Use an instant read thermometer with a probe and ambient temp reading like the Themoworks SmokeX4.